Domestic driveways

 If the driveway is being replaced with plain or asphaltic concrete without modifying the original shape, size, location or surface type of the driveway; approval of the design of the driveway is not required.

-Following approval, a second driveway should be constructed subject to the conditions which are located in the Territory Plan and MIS07 - Driveways (PDF 1MB).
+Following approval, a second driveway should be constructed subject to the conditions which are located in the Territory Plan and MIS 07 Driveways.

 Assessment officers undertake a review of the formwork/sub-base photo images that must be emailed to tccs.dcdevelopmentcoordination@act.gov.au after the driveway application has been submitted.

 Plain coloured or stamped concrete, bitumen or pavers are acceptable driveway materials.
-Concrete strength is 32 Mpa for a standard residential driveway.
+Concrete strength is 32 MPa for a standard domestic driveway.

-The maximum uphill gradient for a driveway on the verge is 17%.
-The maximum downhill gradient is 12%.
+The maximum uphill gradient for a driveway on the verge is 17%, but gradient transitions must be in accordance with ACTSD-0703 (PDF 769.0 KB).

-Variations to the design of the driveway in different situations are covered in MIS07 - Driveways (PDF 935KB).
+Variations to the design of the driveway in different situations are covered in MIS 07 Driveways (PDF 1.1 MB).
 These maximum grades are required for the safe operation of the driveway.

 Standard driveway width at the property boundary